The Intelligence Explosion Is Happening Now

 of brains, and began to perform evaluations under simulation.
 It

-accelerated when organisms began to select mates using an intelligent
+accelerated when organisms began to select mates using intelligence.

-algorithm.
-Use of non-nucleic inheritance accelerated the explosion
+Use of non-nucleic inheritance accelerated the explosion further, as

 Intelligent self improving systems